Hartz-I/Hartz-I/README.md

 #### The thing I love most about coding is the ability to do something so special that one may think it's just purely magic!
 If you want to know about me just give me a text or something!
 You can reach me on [Facebook](https://web.facebook.com/ahnafsadikinan21), [Twitter](https://twitter.com/ahnaf_inan), [Youtube](https://www.youtube.com/channel/UC6PSxCm8fuRo9DxA4pobxMA?view_as=subscriber), [Academia](https://univdhaka.academia.edu/AhnafSadikInan) and [LinkedIn](https://www.linkedin.com/in/ahnaf-sadik-inan-a077a01b1?originalSubdomain=bd). 😁

 #### Currenly I'm working on developing my skills and trying to cope with the meaninglessness of the universe.
-I'm also having to work on my Math major at University as well.
+I'm working on my Math major at University as well.
 So, it's kind of a mess actually.
 Even so...
 I'm trying my best!

 ## Coding/Dev Progress:
  - **Languages I've worked with**: ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)